Introduction: The Random Lamp That Started It All

 I don’t rely on just one app.
 Here’s my current tech stack:

-Google Lens — instant product identification.
+Google Lens— instant product identification.

-Closo — automating listings once I’ve sourced.
+Closo— automating listings once I’ve sourced.

-eBay Seller Hub — pricing and sell-through tracking.
+eBay Seller Base— pricing and sell-through tracking.

-WatchCount — real-time demand trends.
+WatchCount— real-time demand trends.

-Pirate Ship — shipping savings on one-off items.
+Pirate Ship— shipping savings on one-off items.

 Thinking Tools Would Replace Strategy